aidanwhiteley/books/README.md

 ### Sample data
 There is some sample data provided to make initial understanding of the functionality a bit easier.
 It is in the /src/main/resources/sample_data.
 See the #README.txt in that directory.
-See the details above for the available Spring profiles to see when this sample data is auto loaded.
+See the details above for the available Spring profiles to see when this sample data is autoloaded.

 #### Indexes
 The Mongo indexes required by the application are not "auto created" (except when running in Docker containers).